-1. The teacher's table.
-A work table will be needed for when the teacher is not making some important explanation or some master class but when entering the classroom, but this table should not be the main reference of the classroom.
+1. The teachers' table.
+Obviously a work table will be needed for when the teacher is not making some important explanation or some master class but when entering the classroom, but this table should not be the main reference of the classroom.

-The teacher's work is together with his students and everyone must use the same means of work.
+The teacher's work is together with his students and all must use the same means of work.

 Normally, the classroom projector is usually connected to the teacher's computer.
-Teachers can use laptops and connect when necessary using a flexible cable or via Bluetooth from any table in the classroom.
+Teachers can use laptops, and connect when necessary using a flexible cable or via Bluetooth from any table in the classroom.